Despite their popularity, roses have long been considered one of the higher-maintenance plants out there.

 While the fungus mainly targets foliage, it can also spread to the canes, although there are no reports of it affecting rose blooms.

-What makes this fungus particularly frustrating is that it can spread to the soil or non-rose plants (which will remain asymptomatic carriers) through leaf litter and compost, and the spores may be spread via wind and water.
+This fungus is particularly frustrating because it can spread to the soil or non-rose plants (which will remain asymptomatic carriers) through leaf litter and compost, and the spores may be spread via wind and water.

 The good news is this fungus is easily treatable with a little time and effort.